Parami and CMA students collaborated to empower youths' leadership in environmental issues

 Environmental Club was founded in the 2023 Fall semester.
 The Club launched its first campaign called 3Rs: reduce, reuse, and recycle in our daily lives to reduce plastic at the individual level, encouraging the Parami community to participate.

-Environmental Club means to be a network of students on campus to dive into those issues outside of the classroom.
-It is Empowering, Engaging, and Uniting the power of the youths, community, and the people.
-This includes not only the environmental conservation from the upper layer of the iceberg but also the deep layer of the environmental issues, applying the lens of critical thinking and system thinking.
-Environmental Club's objectives are to encourage the youth to become responsible and critical citizens in environmental issues, raise environmental education awareness, and lift the role of youth in environmental challenges and changes.
+The Environmental Club aims to be a network of students on campus who can dive into those issues outside the classroom.
+It is empowering, engaging, and uniting the power of the youth, the community, and the people.
+This includes not only the environmental conservation from the upper layer of the iceberg but also the deep-seated environmental issues, applying the lenses of critical thinking and systems thinking.
+The Club's objectives are to encourage youth to become responsible and critical citizens in environmental issues, raise awareness of environmental education, and elevate the role of youth in addressing environmental challenges and changes.